 Sensory Clarity is the ability to detect and untangle the components of sensory experience in real time.
-There are two components to this skill: sensitivity and resolution.
+There are two sub-parts to this skill: sensitivity and resolution.

-Sensitivity is the ability to detect ever more subtle sensory events: fainter sounds, whispy body sensations, fleeting thoughts, etc.
+Sensitivity is the ability to detect ever more subtle sensory events: faint sounds, wispy body sensations, fleeting thoughts, etc.

-Equanimity is deep contentment with the present unfolding of sensory experience just as it is.
+Equanimity is deep contentment with sensory experience just as it is in the present moment.
 It has also been described as radical non-interference with the natural flow of sensory experience, complete acceptance, non-resistance, surrender to the will of God, and so on.
 It is an attitude of letting go of the need to have things be different than they are in the present moment.

 So the development of equanimity is largely a function of spending time in a state of high concentration and clarity and waiting for the Equanimity Fairy to come and tap you with their magic contentment wand.

 See the article "A Deeper Look at Equanimity" for a bit more.